-As a result, supply chain platforms for direct procurement should not play the suppliers against each other but instead should offer a group value for all.
-The value of “we are stronger together” is based on the same interest as that of the suppliers.
+As a result, supply chain platforms for direct procurement should not play off suppliers against each other but should offer a group value for all instead.
+The value of “we are stronger together” builds on the common interest of the suppliers.
 After all, they ensure that the OEMs’ production lines do not come to a standstill.

-The more closely everyone collaborates, the earlier changes to the plan are communicated upstream and delivery bottlenecks downstream, the better everyone can adapt and take appropriate precautions.
+The more closely everyone collaborates, the earlier customers communicate changes to the plan upstream and suppliers communicate delivery bottlenecks downstream, the better everyone can adapt and take appropriate precautions.

 To conclude, the entire supply chain community benefits from this – as with SupplyOn.